Adele Dixon: 1930s – West End and Broadway

 During the rest of the 1930s Dixon starred in the West End, and occasionally on tour, in a wide range of roles.
 For the most part she played in musicals, but an exception was Ian Hay's farce Orders is Orders in 1932.
 More characteristic were her singing roles in musical shows such as Wild Violets (1933), Give me a Ring by Guy Bolton and others (1933) and Oscar Hammerstein and Jerome Kern's Three Sisters (1934).
 In the last, the weak score and lyrics fatally damaged the show, despite the efforts of Stanley Holloway and other cast members; The Times observed, "Miss Adele Dixon unfailingly provides what the play chiefly lacks – swiftness, economy and glamour.

 In 1935, Dixon starred as Hope Harcourt in the London production of Cole Porter's Anything Goes.
 The following year she was the first woman to perform on British television, singing a specially-commissioned song "Television" (or "Bringing Television to You") at the official launch of BBC television from Alexandra Palace on 2 November 1936.
-Although, dance band singer Helen McKay was the first singer on high-definition television in test transmissions to RadiOlypmia in August of that same year.
+Although, dance band singer Helen McKay was the first singer on high-definition television in test transmissions to Radiolympia in August of that same year.
 Television as a medium did not greatly appeal to Dixon, and she let it be known that she much preferred the radio.

 In September 1936, she was one of the stars of the Stanley Lupino-Laddie Cliff West End musical comedy, Over She Goes at the Saville Theatre.
 Running 246 performances, it was a hit. it finally closing on 22 May 1937.
 Adele Dixon played the romantic role of Pamela and, with Eric Fawcett as her lover Lord Harry Drewsden, introduced the charming Fox Trot number, "I Breathe on Windows", (music by Billy Mayerl, lyrics by Desmond Carter and Frank Eyton).
 In the 1938 film version of Over She Goes, the number was done by Claire Luce and John Wood.

 At the start of regular broadcasts of the BBC Television Service on 2 November 1936, Dixon performed the song "Television" live on its launch programme, accompanied by the BBC Television Orchestra with conductor Hyam Greenbaum.

 In 1937, Dixon made her New York debut as Claudette in the Between the Devil by Howard Dietz and Arthur Schwartz.
 Despite a starry cast – Dixon's co-stars were Jack Buchanan and Evelyn Laye – the piece ran for only 93 performances, from 22 December 1937 to 12 March 1938.
 Returning to London, Dixon starred in The Fleet's Lit Up (1938), with a book by Guy Bolton, Fred Thompson and Bert Lee and music and lyrics by Vivian Ellis.
 This was her last show before the Second World War.